How to Mix Purple Watercolor Paint

 Specific colors can skew towards warm or cool as well.
 If you’ve ever picked out paint for your home, you’ve probably noticed this.

-Cool yellows (hassa yellow) appear slightly towards to the green side, but are mostly a pure yellow.
-Warm yellows (new gamboge) are closer to yellow orange.
+Cool yellows (hassa yellow) appear slightly towards the green side, but are mostly a pure yellow.
+Warm yellows (new gamboge) are closer to yellow-orange.

 Complementary Colors